 Think you know everything about Iowa?
-Well think again.
-Even if you have lived here all of your life, at least one of these 13 facts about Iowa will probably surprise you.
+There’s always more to discover!
+Even if you’ve lived here all your life, we’re betting at least one of these 13 fun facts about Iowa will probably surprise you.

 2. Hogs outnumber people 4 to 1.

-5. Elk Horn in the largest Danish settlement in the United States.
+5. Elk Horn is the largest Danish rural settlement in the United States.